ros2/design/articles/115_topic_and_service_name_mapping.md

 | `~/ping`       | *`/my_node/ping`*        | *`/my_ns/my_node/ping`*        |

 Note the private namespace substitution character makes the name absolute, and therefore the namespace is not added a second time.

+### Substitutions

+The bracket syntax (`{substitution_name}`) may be used in non-fully qualified names to substitute useful contextual information into the name.
+The set of substitution keys (names) are not set in this document, but some reasonable examples might be: `{node}` expands to the current node's name or `{ns}` expands to the current node's namespace.

+Substitutions are expanded before the private namespace substitution character is expanded.
+Therefore a substitution may contain the private namespace substitution character, i.e. `~`.
+For example, given the name `{private}foo`, if there is a substitution called `{private}` that expands to `~/_`, the current node name is `my_node`, and the current node's namespace is `my_ns`, then the fully qualified name would be `/my_ns/my_node/_foo`.

 ### Hidden Topic or Service Names